kmushegi/nic/p2/README.txt

 The output will be written to the "stats" folder.

+First, comment out lines 71, 72, 83, 84, & 85, and comment in 87-89.

 To run the script type 'python auto-test.py' into the terminal

+Undo previous commenting after testing to return terminal output to original output.

 ***** DATA ANALYSIS *****